 The School Counselor, Catherine Castor, is located in the main office.
 The school counselor is available to assist parents/students with problems involving:

-school policies family incidents social issues grades personal matters student conflict advocate for students and families supportive counseling consultation prevention services
+school policies family incidents social issues

+grades personal matters student conflict

 Students interested in speaking with the counselor should notify their teacher.
 Parents can also call and ask to speak with the counselor directly.